 Medicare Revalidation Online Training

-Here are just some of the practical, step-by-step Medicare revalidation tips you’ll receive by attending this upcoming 60-minute online training:
+Here are just some of the practical, step-by-step Medicare revalidation tips you’ll receive by attending this 60-minute online training:

 - Comply with CMS deadlines and maintain your Medicare enrollment status